umpirsky/symfony-standard/README.md

-Symfony Assortment Edition
+Symfony Taxonomies Edition
 ==========================

-This is a fork of the Symfony Standard Edition that adds [SyliusAssortmentBundle](https://github.com/Sylius/SyliusAssortmentBundle) used for demo purposes.
+This is a fork of the Symfony Standard Edition that adds [SyliusTaxonomiesBundle](https://github.com/Sylius/SyliusTaxonomiesBundle) used for demo purposes.

 For fully functional Sylius distribution, check official [Sylius repository](https://github.com/Sylius/Sylius).